 The heavy body colour of acrylics is buttery and smooth, blending on the canvas almost like oils.
 Because they basically dry into a plastic surface, they are ideal for using in multimedia painting as well.
-I will begin by introducing you to four brush shapes that will be useful in your journey into acrylic painting and what each shape can be used for.
-I will also cover how to care for your brushes – which is an especially important factor in acrylic painting.
+All of these unique properties mean that you'll need to brush up on your acrylic painting techniques before you get started.

-It's important to have a good variety of brushes, from small to large.
+It's important to have a good variety of brushes, ranging from small to large.
 You'll soon learn which you're more comfortable with, but these four are some of the more common shapes you'll encounter.
 The Filbert brush is a great all-purpose brush that can offer a straight or rounded shape.